 What Is an Inheritance Advance?

 An inheritance advance is a financial arrangement where heirs receive a portion of their inheritance immediately in exchange for a fee.
-Unlike loans, inheritance advances don’t require credit checks, employment verification, or monthly payments.
-The lender simply recovers their advance directly from the inheritance distribution once probate concludes.
+It is important to note that this is not a loan.

-This process provides immediate funds to cover expenses such as legal fees, property taxes, or even day-to-day living costs while awaiting inheritance distribution.
+This process provides immediate funds to cover expenses while awaiting the final distribution of the estate.

 Key Criteria for Choosing the Right Lender